AsemTayeh/Debt-App-CRUD/README.md

 ## Introduction
 DebtApp is a Java application designed for managing debt records using a MySQL database backend.
 This README provides an overview of the functions implemented in the debtApp class and their functionalities.

+### How to run the app on your machine (WINDOWS):

+1. Download mySQL community Server

+2. Download JDBC from mySQL

+3. Create a schema using mySQL workbench or any UI for your database.

+4. Create the two tables mentioned below in the tables overview section.

+5. Add the .JAR file from the JDBC folder you downloaded as a module into your IDE (I used IntelliJ).

+6. Set up the data-base connection as shown in the constructor for the class debtApp(), use your own username, and your own schema name you made earlier.

+7. Set up a Main.java folder in your IDE and use the provided Main.java in this project

+8. Set up the debtApp.java class in your IDE and use the provided debtApp.java in this project

 ### TABLES OVERVIEW:

 users table: Consists of a user_ID column: int (Primary key) (Auto_Increment) / user_name column: varchar(25) / user_verification_number: int.